karaokemugen/karaokebase/README.md

 [![Open Database License](https://img.shields.io/badge/License-ODbL-brightgreen)](./LICENSE_ODBL.md)
 [![Open Database Commons Attribution License](https://img.shields.io/badge/License-ODbC-brightgreen)](./LICENSE_ODBC.md)

-This is the git repository for the [Karaoke Mugen](http://karaokes.moe) karaoke database.
+This is the git repository for a [Karaoke Mugen](http://karaokes.moe) karaoke database.
 It is to be used with the software found at the site linked just now, but you can also use it freely for your own purposes.
 See [our license](LICENSE.md) for more information.

 ## Format